ajohnsonbuck/StrandMath/README.md

           5'-TTCATTTTCTCCAAGGAGCT-3'

+### Conversion between DNA, RNA, and LNA
+Conversion is handled by the methods Strand.toDNA(), .toRNA(), and .toLNA()

+     % Convert to RNA version of sequence A and show result A.toRNA.print;

+          5'-rUrUrCrArUrUrUrUrCrUrCrCrArArGrGrArGrCrU-3'

 ### Joining (concatenating) sequences uses the `+` operator
      % Concatenate a (dT)10 sequence to the 3'-end of sequence A B = A + polydT(10);
      B.print;

           5'-TTCATTTTCTCCAAGGAGCTTTTTTTTTTT-3'

-### Conversion between DNA, RNA, and LNA
-Conversion is handled by the methods Strand.toDNA(), .toRNA(), and .toLNA()
-     % Convert to RNA version of sequence B and show result B.toRNA.print;
-          5'-rUrUrCrArUrUrUrUrCrUrCrCrArArGrGrArGrCrUrUrUrUrUrUrUrUrUrUrU-3'

 ### Reverse complements are created with the `'` operator
      % Create a new strand C that is the reverse complement of A